CrackerCat/PackerAttacker/README.md

 ## Description

-The Packer Attacker is a generic hidden code extractor for Windows malware.
-It supports the following types of pacers:
+The Packer Attacker is a generic unpacker for Windows malware.
+It supports the following types of packers:

 1. Running from heap
-2. Replaceing PE header
+2. Replacing PE header
-3. Injecting in a process
+3. Injecting in a process using WriteProcessMemory/NtWriteVirtualMemory
+4. Process Doppelganging

 The Packer Attacker is based on Microsoft Detours.

 ## Compilation

-Compile with Microsoft C++ 2010 and Detours library.
+Compile with Visual Studio 2017 and Detours library.
 You'll have two files:

 1. PackerAttackerHook.dll - unpacking engine
 2. PackerAttacker.exe - DLL injector that executes malware and injects PackerAttackerHook.dll